opentripplanner/OTPQA/README.md

     $ python gen_points.py filename num_points

-filename can be file with pbf, osm or osm.bz2 extension
+`filename` can be a file in the PBF, OSM XML, or bzipped OSM XML formats, with the extension .pbf, .osm, or .osm.bz2 respectively.

 Generate a bunch of requests with: